denten-books/plain-text/0-intro.md

 of computation

 In the second chapter, I challenge conventional notions of digital media, discovering properties at once "discrete" and "continuous."
-Both conventionally threaten human capacity for comprehension.
+Both are conventionally used to to imply a diminishment of the human capacity for comprehension.
 Which one is it, before or beyond the human?
 A treatment of Liquid Crystal Displays (LCDs) illustrates that all text is already in some sense "born digital," that is, by formal definitions, "reproducible" and "differentiated" throughout.
 Furthermore, digitality depends on "reliable processes of copying and preservation"---attributes that can mean something different to a philosopher than to a librarian.
 From these insights I take it that "being digital" is not an intrinsic ontological property, but rather structure imposed from without.
 A thing is not digital in itself---one makes use of something in a digital way.
 Materials from the history of telegraphy in the late ninetieth and early twentieth centuries help narrate the story of character encoding---a key hidden component of digital textuality.

 I begin the book's third chapter by outlining a recent discussion on surface reading.
 I ask: What lies beneath the text, literally?
 Case studies from the